ValentinKraft/UnityViveAPI/README.md

 # UnityViveAPI
 Single class that tries to implement an easy access to all HTC Vive sensor data/controls in Unity3D.
-To access the Vive data just type
+To access the Vive data just add the Vive script to your scene and type
 ```C#
 Vive.[attribute]
 ```